themeselection/chameleon-bootstrap-html-admin-template-free/README.md

 Chameleon Free Bootstrap Admin Template is an open source project by [ThemeSelection](https://themeselection.com) that is licensed under [MIT](http://opensource.org/licenses/MIT).
 ThemeSelection reserves the right to change the license of future releases.

+## Note

+**We request you to keep ThemeSelection credit link in the footer section.**

+## Looking For Premium Bootstrap Admin Templates ??

+**[ThemeSelection](https://themeselection.com/)** provids Selected high quality, modern design, professional and easy-to-use Free Bootstrap Admin Dashboard Template, HTML Themes and UI Kits to create your applications faster!.

+If you are looking for more free templates like Chameleon Admin Lite, please visit **[ThemeSelection](https://themeselection.com/)**.

 ## Useful Links